The Role of Tactile Sensing in Learning and Deploying Grasp Refinement Algorithms: Conclusion

 \section{Conclusion}

-This paper investigated the potential of analytic grasp stability metrics as reward functions for RL algorithms that perform tactile grasp refinement on three-fingered robotic hands.
-We found that the rich body of research in grasp analysis is a valuable toolbox to construct meaningful and sound optimization objectives for RL.
-Furthermore, we investigated the effect of different contact sensing modalities on grasp refinement performance and raised interesting questions on tactile data processing with RL.
+This paper investigated the importance of tactile signals in the reward and the policy's state vector to identify the tactile sensing needs in RL-based grasping algorithms.
+We found that rewards incorporating contact positions, normals, and forces are the most powerful optimization objectives for RL grasp refinement controllers.
+While this tactile information is essential in the reward function, we uncovered that reducing contact sensor resolution in the policy's state vector decreases algorithm performance only by a small amount.
+This result has implications for the design of physical grippers and their training and deployment workflows.

 There are several exciting directions for future work.
-We want to test the learned policies on the real robotic hand and evaluate their sim-to-real performance.
-Specifically, we would like to investigate whether some reward frameworks transfer better to the real world than others.
-Future reward functions should also contain a force minimization term.
-This work mainly examined the effect of the representation of contact forces on grasp refinement.
-Therefore, future ablation studies should quantify the relevance of contact normal and position sensing.
+Following our first conclusion, it is essential to build a physical robotic hand with advanced sensing capabilities to calculate grasp metrics.
+Secondly, we aim to test the proposed training and deployment workflow, providing only limited contact information in the state vector and testing the algorithm on other robotic hands.
+Our second experiment mainly examined the effect of the representation of contact forces on grasp refinement.
+Therefore, future ablation studies should quantify the relevance of contact normal and position sensing in the state vector.